aurorascharff/rsc-workshop/STEPS.md

 - Data access layer actions, prefer extracting the actions
 - You could also make a contact.ts service/action file when you get alot, for this is easier to work with now in the workshop
 - Create: createEmptyContact.ts, uten revalidate, så med revalidate, så med kun redirect.
 NewContactButton, implement then view, make slow and add transition for loading state, "creating" + disabled.
 Redirect also does a revalidatePath.
 So we can replace it.
-- Update: ContactForm "use client" move data fetch, onSubmit, updateContactSimple slow (kopier create)
+- Update: ContactForm "use client" move data fetch, onSubmit.
-- Forklare formdata
+- UpdateContactSimple slow (kopier create): forklare formdata.
+- Validation.
+We allow empty data but maybe you don't want that.
+And there are some things we can validate!
+- Vi er fullstackutviklere, don't trust client input, vi har ansvaret for dette nå istedenfor å yolo sende til backenden vår.

 ### Slides: TASK 1 (30m), fullføre CRUD